-It’s been almost 15 years since the movie Crackerjack taught us that lawn bowls is a game of skill, touch and patience; a true revealer of character and of butt crack.
+It’s been over 15 years since the movie Crackerjack taught us that lawn bowls is a game of skill, touch and patience, as well as a true revealer of character and of butt crack.

 The movie breathed new life into lawn bowls clubs across the country and these days the greens are also home to beers and barbecues as we embrace the glory of barefoot bowls.
 Don your whites, unlace your shoes and head to one of Brisbane's best bowls clubs and let it be on for young and old.

 Perched on the side of the Brisbane River, Merthyr Bowls is the perfect place to kick off your shoes and kick back over a game of barefoot bowls.
-Renowned for its laid back vibe, river breezes and ice cold beers, barefoot bowls is on offer Wed-Sun and costs $5 per person but you'll need to book in advance.
+Renowed for it's laid back vibe, river breezes and ice cold beer, barefoot bowls is on offer Wednesday through Sunday and costs $10 per person, but you'll have to book in advance.

 Coorparoo Bowls Club